raspberrypilearning/sorting-hat-lesson/student-instructions.md

 while True:
     randomgenerator()
 ```

-then save and run your python file by clicking on **Run** and **Run Module**.
+then save and run your Python file by clicking on **Run** and **Run Module**.
 Your random generator will kick out a house name every second.
-Your sorting hat will be efficent, but there might not be enough time to move the hat onto another head!
-Instead we can make use of the button in the loop:
+Your sorting hat will be efficient, but there might not be enough time to move the hat onto another head!
+Instead, we can make use of the button in the loop:

 ```python
 while True:
     if pibrella.button.read():
         randomgenerator()
 ```

 Now save and run your code.
 This time the program will wait for the button to be pressed before it calls the function.

 ![](images/sorting-hat-code.png)